Coastal Andhra: Transport

 Coastal Andhra is well-connected by various modes of transportation, including air, rail, and road networks, playing a crucial role in the region's connectivity and economy.

-The region's railway infrastructure includes several major stations such as Vijayawada railway station, one of the busiest railway junctions in India, along with other key stations in Rajahmundry, Kakinada Town, Narsapuram, Machilipatnam, Guntur, Tenali, Nellore, and Repalle.
+The region's railway infrastructure includes several major stations such as Vijayawada railway station, one of the busiest railway junctions in India, along with other key stations in Rajahmundry, Kakinada Town, Gudivada Junction railway station, Narsapuram, Machilipatnam, Guntur, Tenali, Nellore, and Repalle.
 Vijayawada serves as a central hub for numerous trains originating from and passing through the region.

 In terms of road transport, Pandit Nehru Bus Station (PNBS) in Vijayawada is one of the largest bus terminals in the country, handling a high volume of passengers.
 Buses operate from various towns and cities in the region, further connecting the area with major destinations across Andhra Pradesh and beyond.